 How does Lucky Textile Mills's carbon action stack up?
 DitchCarbon scores companies based on their carbon action and commitment to reducing emissions.
 Read about our methodology to learn more.

-Lucky Textile Mills, headquartered in Pakistan, has set ambitious climate commitments despite not having specific carbon emissions data available.
-The company is committed to achieving net-zero greenhouse gas emissions across its entire value chain by 2050.
-In the near term, Lucky Textile Mills aims to reduce its absolute Scope 1 and 2 greenhouse gas emissions by approximately 50.4% by 2032, using 2022 as the baseline year.
-Additionally, the company plans to cut its Scope 3 emissions—related to purchased goods and services, fuel and energy-related activities, and upstream transportation and distribution—by about 30% within the same timeframe.
-For the long term, Lucky Textile Mills has set a target to reduce its absolute Scope 1 and 2 emissions by 95% by 2050, while also aiming for a 90% reduction in Scope 3 emissions by the same year.
-These targets include land-related emissions and removals from bioenergy feedstocks, aligning with industry standards for climate action.
-Overall, Lucky Textile Mills demonstrates a strong commitment to sustainability and climate responsibility within the textiles, apparel, footwear, and luxury goods sector.
+Lucky Textile Mills, headquartered in Pakistan, has set ambitious climate commitments aimed at significantly reducing its carbon emissions.
+Although specific emissions data for the most recent year is not available, the company has established clear reduction targets.
+Lucky Textile Mills is committed to achieving net-zero greenhouse gas emissions across its entire value chain by 2050.
+In the near term, the company aims to reduce absolute Scope 1 and 2 greenhouse gas emissions by approximately 50.4% by 2032, using 2022 as the base year.
+Additionally, it plans to cut absolute Scope 3 emissions—related to purchased goods and services, fuel and energy-related activities, and upstream transportation and distribution—by about 30% within the same timeframe.
+For long-term goals, Lucky Textile Mills has set a target to reduce absolute Scope 1 and 2 emissions by 95% by 2050, alongside a 90% reduction in Scope 3 emissions.
+These targets include land-related emissions and removals from bioenergy feedstocks, demonstrating the company's commitment to comprehensive sustainability practices in the textiles, apparel, footwear, and luxury goods sector.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.

-Lucky Textile Mills is committed to some reduction initiatives we track.
+Lucky Textile Mills is participating in some of the initiatives that we track.
 This may change over time as the company engages with new initiatives or updates its commitments.
 DitchCarbon will update this information as it becomes available.